Chahrour Lab

 We apply whole exome and genome sequencing and other approaches like forward genetics to identify pathogenic variants that underlie ASD and other neurodevelopmental disorders

-Mechanisms of rare neurodevelopmental disorders
+rat icon Mechanisms of rare neurodevelopmental disorders

 We leverage animal models to dissect the pathways in which genes normally function, and characterize the molecular mechanisms leading to the phenotypes exhibited in these conditions

-Informing discovery
+brain icon Informing discovery

 of innovative therapies